bmndc/nokia-leo/README.md

   - on Windows 10 pre-1809: [Notepad++] to edit files while [preserving line endings]
   - (optional) [Java Runtime Environment] to properly sign the boot image with AVBv1

+andybalholm's EDL cannot be used on 8000 4G and 6300 4G due to structural changes within GPT, which will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
+Did you mean: 'num_part_entries'?`. **Do note that the command structures used between bkerler's and andybalholm's are different, which we'll mention below.**

 For the sake of convenience, move the Gerda Recovery image and the MBN file into the root of `edl-3.1` or `edl-master` folder.
 If you need to have those in other folders, change the directory path accordingly.

-andybalholm's EDL cannot be used on 8000 4G and 6300 4G due to some structural changes within the GPT partition table, which will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
-Did you mean: 'num_part_entries'?`. **Do note that the command structures used between bkerler's and andybalholm's are different, which we'll mention below.**

 *If you're on Linux, Python and ADB can be quickly set up by installing with your built-in package manager.
 We won't be covering this here, as each Linux distro has its own way of installing from package manager.*